SAP/spartacus-docs/_pages/dev/features/import-to-saved-cart.md

 - `separator` - determines which character is used to seperate values.
 The default separator is comma (",").

-### Additional config
+## CMS Configuration

-There is also possibility to specify validation for imported files like allowed type and size.
+There is possibility to specify validation for imported files like allowed type and size.
+This can be set on CMS configuration level.
 To achieve this `fileValidaty` config needs to be added into `CmsConfig`:

 ```ts
 ConfigModule.withConfig(<CmsConfig>{